shaltielshmid/TorchSharp.FlashAttention/README.md

 There are multiple steps to building from source - we need to compile the cuda binaries, build the Native library bindings, and then build the C# library.

-Compiling the cuda binaries can take a long time, and therefore you can download them from [here](https://www.dropbox.com/scl/fi/ckfu9b1b7lbonly5ccx7p/cpp-compiled-runtimes-flash2.5.5.zip?rlkey=z75xlubblgwfaqj5slnq80j11&dl=1), this ZIP should be extracted into `Redist/compiled-runtimes`.
+Compiling the cuda binaries can take a long time, and therefore you can download them from [down below](#pre-compiled-cuda-binaries-for-flashattention), this ZIP should be extracted into `Redist/compiled-runtimes`.
 If you want to recompile, I include instructions below how to recompile.

 Step 1: Clone the repository:
    ```bash